l-yuchan/mdbook-diagrams/README.md

 ## Usage

-First, ensure you have installed mermaid-cli and have `mmdc` in your env
+First, ensure you have installed mermaid-cli and have `mmdc` in your env PATH
 ```bash
 npm install -g @mermaid-js/mermaid-cli
 mmdc --version